Ryuk-me/Google-Meet-Attender-LNMEE/README.md

 # Google-Meet-Attender-LNMEE

-> This BOT will attend your online google meet classes on your behalf.
+> This BOT will attend your online google meet classes on your behalf.(specific for `LNMEE`)
 ---

 ### Clone this repo